 If you've been accused of this offense, you need an attorney on your side dedicated to fighting for you.

-At Hamilton Grant PC, our Dallas attorneys have over 25 years of combined experience and can develop a strategic defense on your behalf.
+At Deandra Grant Law, our Dallas attorneys have over 25 years of combined experience and can develop a strategic defense on your behalf.
 Schedule a free consultation by calling us at (214) 225-7117 or contacting us online today.